atironati/artificial_intelligence_predicting_diabetes/README.md

 I have drawn several conclusions from my involvement in this experiment.
 First, it seems that while there are many very good algorithms for predicting these diabetes classifications, none of them seem quite good enough to be effective on their own.
 With the highest accuracy of ~77.5%, Naive Bayes paired with CFS feature selection is the best bet.
 But 77.5% percent is still fairly unreliable, especially when considering the serious nature of its judgement.
 While algorithms such as these could be useful corollaries to an evaluation of diabetes, they should never be given complete confidence.

 In the interest of improving performance, Correlation-based Feature Selection usually improves the accuracy of a classifier, or at the very least does not affect it.
 Also, K-NN is quite sensitive to values of K, and should most likely always have a K-value greater than 1.
 I have found that cleansing missing values is an important tactic for improving the accuracy of a classifier, as it allows for the inclusion of more data points.
 Naive Bayes is very sensitive to zero-values in the numerator of its probability density function, and I believe an implementation of Laplace correction would have greatly benefited the accuracy that my version was lacking.

-I would suggest that future work focus on improving accuracy as much as possible.
-In regards to my own algorithms, I believe that running time was the largest issue.
-That is what I would like to personally improve.
-But overall the nature of these classifier algorithms makes them unreliable on a regular basis, and I believe that increasing the general accuracy to be above, say, 85% would greatly benefit their usefulness.

 Reflection
 -------